 PRAYER SHAWL TEAM

 An open group meets once a month on the first Wednesday of the month to knit and crochet prayer shawls and pocket prayer shawls for members and friends of EPC.
-The knitters have completed and given more than 375 shawls to people who, for a variety of reasons, needed to feel the presence of God in their lives.
+The knitters have completed and given more than 425 shawls to people who, for a variety of reasons, needed to feel the presence of God in their lives.
 Some have described prayer shawls a hug from God.
 And three lap robes.

 Along with the prayer shawls and pocket prayer shawls, members of the group have knitted hats, scarves and mittens for Erie House and other charities.